Betoken/documents/Formalize Governance using DAOs/We Need to Formalize Governance Research using DAOs.md

 Surprise!
 We already do!

+## DAO Changes Everything...Well, Not Yet

 The wondrous invention that I just described is called [Decentralized Autonomous Organization (DAO)](https://en.wikipedia.org/wiki/Decentralized_autonomous_organization).
 DAOs are virtual organizations where "code is law": their rules and mechanisms are defined by immutable pieces of code ([smart contracts](https://en.wikipedia.org/wiki/Smart_contract)) running on blockchains such as [Ethereum](https://en.wikipedia.org/wiki/Ethereum).
-How do DAOs satisfy the properties I listed?
+How do DAOs achieve all those things?

 1. You can build a DAO with any kind of decision-making system you want:
    1. traditional ones like democracy, dictatorship, oligarchy